josilob/tunr-mini-proj/Presentations-Interview-Questions.md

 #### Interview Specific
 - Each student, not currently being interviewed, will ask one question to the interviewee from the pool of questions provided.
-- Interviewer will answer the question to the best of their knowledge and experience.
+- Interviewee will answer the question to the best of their knowledge and experience.
 - Once completed the group will elect another member to be interviewed.

 #### Feedback